 - Monaural audio is also recorded during movie recording while "Full HD" or "HD" is selected for the movie quality setting. - Touching "D" while recording is in progress will cause the remaining recording time and "R" to appear.
-Touch "D" again to switch back to the elapsed recording time. - When "Full HD" or "HD" is selected as the movie quality, you can perform a zoom operation while recording is in progress by touching the zoom
+Touch "D" again to switch back to the elapsed recording time. - When "Full HD" or "HD" is selected as the movie quality, you can perform a zoom operation while recording is in progress by touching the "+" or "-" mark on the top of the zoom bar.